 Xiaomi has retained the top spot long enough for anyone to be able to belittle its success as coincidental or a temporary upheaval.
-At the same time, the last few products from the company felt hackneyed, and the Note 6 Pro (Review) was a sort of disappointment to fans, even when it remained one of the good buys through its rather short life cycle.
+At the same time, the last few products from the company felt hackneyed, and the Note 6 Pro (Review) was a sort of a disappointment to fans, even when it remained one of the good buys through its rather short life cycle.
 (Xiaomi Redmi Note 7 Pro Review हिदी में पढ़िए)

 With the Redmi Note 7 Pro, Xiaomi is back to basics and is once again ready to make a huge splash.
 This is only apt in the light of the burgeoning competition from the likes of Samsung, Asus, and Oppo creeping in its domain.
 In fact, with Note 7 Pro Xiaomi has waged a war.
 Staying true to its “Thug Life” theme, Xiaomi literally called out all its rivals for their subterfuge, daring them to beat the new Note (and one may argue that they went just a bit too far).